In the accreditation process, it’s important to be prepared. That’s why CHAP works hard to keep customers informed of what will be happening and when.

 - Please ensure that you have the appropriate staff available to meet the CHAP Site Visitor to begin the survey.
 Once the CHAP Site Visitor arrives onsite and no one is present at your agency, they are only required to wait an hour for agency staff to arrive and begin.

-If an organization received a condition level finding on their previous survey and have no active patients or additional documentation to review since the last Site Visit, the finding cannot be “cleared.”
+If an organization received findings on their previous survey and have no active patients or additional documentation to review since the last Site Visit, the finding cannot be “cleared.”
 The original finding will remain and a subsequent survey may occur.

 For all organizations seeking Initial Accreditation, a fee of $2,000 for a site visit that is cancelled while on-site.
 For all other site visits, a $2200 site visit fee will be charged for any aborted site visits at the discretion of the Director of Accreditation.
 The figure allows CHAP to cover the travel and expenses for our Site Visitors and is not meant to be punitive in nature.